Dessert, Fruit

 Directions

-• Once cooked, drain the boiling liquid and immediately rinse under cold water to stop the cooking process.
-Set aside.
+• Drain the boiling liquid.
+Rinse the pearls under cold water to stop the cooking process and to retain their chew.
+Set aside

 • Mango-Coconut mixture